horizon-ab/congenial-tribble/_posts/2022-11-08-trimester1notes.md

 - For, while, and for-each loops
 - Infinite loops
 - String manipulation through iteration
+- Do-While Loops
+  - Have the condition at the very end of the loop
+  - The loop is always run at least once (unlike while loops)

-Our group created the lesson
+Our group created the [lesson](https://nicm2.github.io/macromonkeys_blog/college%20board/units/2022/10/10/unit4iteration.html)

 ## Unit 5: Writing Classes